SmartBoy84/Digifile/README.md

 - `Roam` - I added this so that digify reports me having been on it (evades suspicion)

 ## Utilities
-### `scripts/build_heirarchy.mjs {download_dir}`
+### `fixup {download_dir}`
 As browsers do not allow selection of download directory, scraper has to download files in the same folder
-This utility can be used to extract paths from the filenames and re-create the file heirarchy

-### `scripts/generate_progress.mjs`
-If the extension is stopped before completion, you can use this utility to create a `progress.txt` file which is can be supplied to the extension to allow it to continue from the point at which it stopped
+This utility extract paths from the filenames and re-creates the file heirarchy It writes a `progress.txt` file (made regardless of file heirarchy has been regenerated or not) which can be provided to the extension to continue from where it left off in the event of some unforseen accident (e.g., computer explodes)

-Can also be used when updating a local archive with new files
+*I have compiled this for various platforms and put it in releases*

 **Note**: *`progress.txt` generation is the same regardless of if `build_heirarchy.mjs` has been run or not*